OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 ## Client-side vs Server-side Validation

 Input validation **must** be implemented on the server-side before any data is processed by an application’s functions, as any JavaScript-based input validation performed on the client-side can be circumvented by an attacker who disables JavaScript or uses a web proxy.
-Implementing both client-side JavaScript-based validation for UX and server-side validation for security is the recommended approach, leveraging each for their respective strengths
+Implementing both client-side JavaScript-based validation for UX and server-side validation for security is the recommended approach, leveraging each for their respective strengths.

 ## Validating Rich User Content